shazzaam7/mpv-config/README.md

 * Download the latest 64bit mpv Windows build by shinchiro from [mpv.io/installation](https://mpv.io/installation/) and extract it wherever you please.
 This is now your mpv folder
 * Run `mpv-install.bat` as administrator, which is located in `installer` folder
 * To download this configuration, press `CODE`, then `Download ZIP`.
 (Might add zip in release tab) Extract it and put it next to mpv.exe in a folder called `portable_config`
+* To make some scripts work, you need to modify them for your installation:
+  * For `MPV-Discord` script to work, open `discord.conf`, which is located in `portable_config/script-opts` folder and specify `binary_path` which is a full path to `mpv-discord.exe` (It's needed to make the script work otherwise bad things can happen like MPV not willing to open etc.).
+For Example `binary_path=C:\mpv\portable_config\discord.exe`.
+Make sure you're not using any quotation marks before and after the path.

 After following the steps above, your mpv folder should look like this (Windows only for now):